Noble Kava vs Tudei: Overview of the Differences

 Until further research can be done we at Kalm with Kava have opted to only offer Noble varieties of Kava.
 The core reason being Tudei’s questioned safety but if not for that, for the possible two-day hangover feelings you may get from a non-noble variety.
 We have all of our Kava HPLC tested both for chemotype and DHM/K ratios and often acetone as well.The Republic of Vanuatu has considered this issue so important they have officially banned the exportation of Tudei Kava.
 Unfortunately it is still rampantly exported to unsuspecting or uninterested vendors and mixed with Noble varieties.
 That is why we consider it very important Kava is purchased from a reputable vendor who routinely tests their imported Kava root.

-Please visit True Kava, a group of enthusiasts and professionals dedicated providing accurate information about kava including more information on Tudei vs Noble Kava.
+Please visit True Kava, a group of enthusiasts and professionals dedicated providing accurate information about kava including more information on Noble Kava vs Tudei Kava.
 They also provide further facts on kava’s uses, striving to keep kava safe and available so that all may continue to enjoy the many benefits it has to offer.

 These statements about Kava effects have not been evaluated by the FDA.
 This information and our products are not intended to diagnose, treat, cure, or prevent any disease.
-Before starting a dietary supplement, it’s always wise to check with a medical doctor.
+Before starting a dietary supplement, it’s always wise to check with a medical doctor to find out which is the best kava variety for you.
 It is especially important for people who are: pregnant or breast feeding, chronically ill, elderly, under 18, taking prescription or over-the-counter medicines.
 None of the information is intended to be an enticement to purchase and may not be construed as medical advice or instruction.
 Herbal products contain phytochemicals that are not ordinarily found in typical food sources and may produce a physiologic effects.
 Indiscriminant use of any herbal product is not recommended except under the direction of a trained health care professional.
 In addition, there may be drug interactions that may produce reactions or interfere with the efficacy of prescription medication.